Cartesian Forest Matching: Signature and Matching using a filter

-Since the total number of skipped nodes cannot exceed $m$, a signature contains at most $3m$ bits.

-This representation could be used efficiently as a perfect hash for small patterns, to obtain an efficient algorithm to solve the \CF ~Matching problem: one only needs to update the signature as one would update the \SNRepres ~of the chunk of text compared to the pattern, using bitwise operations.
-But it becomes inefficient when $3m$ exceeds the size of a register, as one cannot use those operations efficiently anymore.

-Therefore, in order to accelerate the \CF ~Matching in a Rabin-Karp fashion we now introduce a filtering method. \begin{definition}[\CF ~$\tau$-Filter] Given a sequence $x$ of length $m$ and its linear representation $\LN_x$, its $\tau$-filter $\Fil_x$ is a sequence of $\tau$ bits such that $\Fil_x[i] = 0$ if $\LN_x[m-\tau+i] = 0$ and $\Fil_x[i] = 1$ otherwise. \end{definition}
+Since the total number of skipped nodes cannot exceed $n$, a signature contains at most $3n$ bits.
+This representation could be used efficiently as a perfect hash for small patterns, to obtain an efficient algorithm to solve the \CF ~Matching problem: one only needs to update the signature as one would update the \FSkipped ~representation of the chunk of text compared to the pattern, using bitwise operations.
+But it becomes inefficient when $3n$ exceeds the size of a register, as one cannot use those operations efficiently anymore.
+Therefore, in order to accelerate the \CF ~Matching in a Rabin-Karp fashion we now introduce a filtering method. \begin{definition}[\CF ~$\tau$-Filter] Given a sequence $x$ of length $n$ and its linear representation $\LN_x$, its \emph{$\tau$-Filter}, denoted by $\Fil_x$, is a sequence of $\tau$ bits such that $\Fil_x[i] = 0$ if $\LN_x[n-\tau+i] = 0$ and $\Fil_x[i] = 1$ otherwise. \end{definition}

 Algorithm~\ref{algo:meta} can be adapted: line $5$ is only tested if $\Fil_x$ is equal to $\Fil_p$. $\tau$ can be adapted to match the size of a classical register, that is $32$, $64$ or $128$ bits.
 Therefore, comparing two filters can be made in constant time.
 The update of the filter can also be made in constant time by tracking the positions in $\LN_x$ that have been updated (see~\cite{auvray2025approximatecartesiantreematching} for more details on the update function of the linear representations).
-In the following Section, we only implemented the filter for the \SNRepres .
+In the following Section, we only implemented the filter for the \FSkipped\ representation.